Lefucjusz/STM32F4-SD-MP3-Player/README.md

 ## Things to improve

+### Support for other sample rates
+For now only 44100Hz and 48000Hz sample rates are supported, as these are the most popular ones used to encode music files.

 ### Add tags
 Current implementation completely ignores tags in MP3 files - only filenames are displayed.
 For a second I thought about implementing basic tags handling, but came to a conclusion that there so little space on the screen that it's not worth it.